 Interested in music, but not sure about a minor?

-Students may register for certain classes a la carte such as MUSR 101-Audio Industry Techniques without having to complete an audition or commit to a minor in music.
-Students are also welcome to participate in ensembles in the same fashion (seating auditions required).
+You can register for certain classes a la carte (such as MUSR 101-Audio Industry Techniques) without having to complete an audition or commit to a minor in music.
+You are also welcome to participate in ensembles in the same fashion (seating auditions required).

 Want to change majors?